the 60's

 The Wal-Mart Super Center on S. Georgia St. is now located here.

-(This location is now the eastbound lanes of I-40)
+(The screen was located at what is now the eastbound lanes of I-40 E)

 Liberty Theater (1920s-1950s E. 4th Ave)